zmira/abremir.vlpause/README.md

 ## Changelog

+* 0.3
+  * allows selection of number of intermissions, up to 5 equal length chunks
+  * add suggested number of intermissions based on duration of input
+  * other cosmetic changes
+* 0.2 - fix issue when running on a brand new install of vlc
 * 0.1 - initial version with pausing only at 50% duration of playing item
-* 0.2 - fix issue when running on a brand new install of vlc

 ## Acknowledgements